-Administrators can configure Action Profiles to automatically carry out tasks in the event of an Uptime Infrastructure Monitor alert.
+Administrators can configure Action Profiles to automatically carry out tasks in the event of an up.time alert.
 One such task is the initiation of contact with VMware vCenter Orchestrator, and the execution of a workflow.
-To have access to this functionality, Uptime Infrastructure Monitor needs to know how to communicate with Orchestrator.
+To have access to this functionality, up.time needs to know how to communicate with Orchestrator.

-For information about Action Profiles and VMware vCenter Orchestrator, see Action Profiles.
+For information about Action Profiles and VMware vCenter Orchestrator, see Action Profiles

-Integrating Uptime Infrastructure Monitor with VMware vCenter Orchestrator
+Integrating up.time with VMware vCenter Orchestrator

-To configure Uptime Infrastructure Monitor integration with Orchestrator to execute workflows, do the following:
+To configure up.time integration with Orchestrator to execute workflows, do the following:

-- 1. On the Uptime Infrastructure Monitor tool bar, click Config. - 2.
+- 1. On the up.time tool bar, click Config. - 2.
 In the left panel, click VMware vCenter Orchestrator. - 3.
 In the sub panel, click Edit Configuration. - 4.
-Ensure the VMware Orchestrator Enabled check box is selected. - In the VMware Orchestrator Server field, enter the host name of, or IP address assigned to the Orchestrator server when it was configured.
-In the VMware Orchestrator Port field, enter the port the Orchestrator server was configured to use in order to communicate with other - systems. - 7.
+Ensure the VMware Orchestrator Enabled check box is selected. - 5.
+In the VMware Orchestrator Server field, enter the host name of, or IP address assigned to the Orchestrator server when it was configured. - In the VMware Orchestrator Port field, enter the port the Orchestrator server was configured to use in order to communicate with other systems. - 7.
 Optionally select the Use SSL check box if Orchestrator was configured to use an SSL certificate. - 8.
-Enter the Username and Password of an appropriate user account on the Orchestrator server. - For proper integration, an Orchestrator account with View and Execute permissions is required. - 9.
-Click Save. - The configuration window closes, and you are returned to the VMware vCenter Orchestrator Configuration panel.
-10. To ensure the settings you provided are correct, click the Test Configuration button. - The Monitoring Station attempts to communicate with the VMware vCenter Orchestrator server.
+Enter the Username and Password of an appropriate user account on the Orchestrator server. - For proper integration, an Orchestrator account with View and Execute permissions is required. - Click Save. - The configuration window closes, and you are returned to the VMware vCenter Orchestrator Configuration panel. - 10.
+To ensure the settings you provided are correct, click the Test Configuration button.
+The Monitoring Station will try to communicate with the VMware vCenter Orchestrator server.
 If an error message appears in the subpanel, edit and then re-test the configuration.